 “You offered a choice,” he said.

-The shoes tapped closer, until she was close enough that he could smell the perfume he knew from her notes.
+The shoes tapped closer, until she was close enough he could smell the perfume he knew from her notes.
 It was something like flowers but not flowers.
 She stepped around behind his chair, and this time her voice came from very close.

 “If we’re going to proceed, you need to put your hands back here.”